tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 `version_minor`

-:   a minor version of service integration, an integer >= 0.
+:   A minor version of service integration, an integer >= 0.
 This field should
     be increased when a new release is made.

 `maintainer_name`

-:   Name of the maintainer of the service integration.
+:   A name of the maintainer of the service integration.

 `maintainer_link`

-:   link to page with contact to maintainer (including `http://` or `https://`) or email address
+:   A link to a page with contact to maintainer (including `http://` or `https://`) or an email
-    prefixed by `mailto:`.
+    address prefixed by `mailto:`.

 `api_major` and `api_minor`

-:   required version of JavaScript API, currently 3.0.
+:   A required version of JavaScript API, currently ``3.0``.

 ``categories``

 :   [Application categories](http://standards.freedesktop.org/menu-spec/latest/apa.html) suitable
-    for the web app, it is used to place a desktop launcher to proper category in applications menu.
+    for the web app.
+It is used to place a desktop launcher to proper category in applications menu.
     Nuvola Player services should be in ``"AudioVideo;Audio;"``.

 `home_url`